breart/atlassian-connect-core/README.md

 * `POST /disabled` add-on disabled callback
 * `GET /hello` sample page to persuade all working correctly

-You can disable them by setting to `false` config value `plugin.loadRoutes`.
+You may disable them by setting the config value `plugin.loadRoutes` to `false`.

 ### Descriptor

 You can use `Descriptor` facade to customize or create from scratch your own descriptor contents.

-For example, you can customize it by adding to the `app\Providers\AppServiceProvider` in `boot` section the following:
+For example, you may customize it by adding to the `app\Providers\AppServiceProvider` in `boot` section the following:

 ``` php
 Descriptor::base() // base descriptor contents